-Paying someone else to take photographs can get expensive, here are some tips for getting better pictures throughout the year and have more memorable shots.
+Paying someone else to take photographs can get expensive, here are 6 secrets for perfect photos to get amazing pictures throughout the year and have more memorable shots.

 To ensure your subject stands out, use a plain background, you want to make sure there isn’t something that will distract from your main subject (such as balloons or a light pole sprouting from the top of their head!).
 Don’t be afraid to use your flash outdoors, even in the sunshine.
 This will help correct harsh facial shadows that can occur in bright sunlight.